stackbit-projects/marvelous-maple-b314f/content/pages/index.md

       **And if you like experienced operators who close fast, we should talk.**

   - type: features_section
-    title: Why you're different (if you're like us)
+    title: Why you're different (if you're like us).
     features:
       - title: 1.
 Battle-Tested
         content: >